motorcycle 101 guides

 You also will have to familiarize yourself with the rules of the road and safety precautions expected of motorcyclists in Utah.
 You need to know how to maintain the state of your motorcycle and wear the right motorcycle protection.
 You have to understand how to take care of a passenger and know what are appropriate maneuvers to attempt on the road.

-As laid out by Utah Code § 31A-22-304, your motorcycle insurance will need to be able to cover the following minimum costs in the event of an accident:
+As laid out by Utah Code § 31A-22-304, your motorcycle insurance will need to be able to cover payments focused on bodily injuries and property damage in the event of an accident:

-• $25,000 to help you cover for the injury or death of a person in an accident
+• $25,000 to help you cover the injury or death of a person in an accident

 • $65,000 to help you cover for the injuries or deaths of multiple people in an accident